andrew1980uk/jeklayback/sportsbet.md

 betwith: $300
 goodpoints:
   - point: LIMITED TIME ONLY!
-  - point: a website
-  - point: a website

 badpoints:
-  - point: a website
-  - point: a website
-  - point: a website
-  - point: a website

 ---
 Based in Melbourne, Australia, Sportsbet is a licensed online bookmaker (licensed in NT, Australia) boasting well over half a million Aussie customers - and for good reason...